 Ipe hardwood, often referred to as “Brazilian walnut,” is one of the most sought-after materials for outdoor decking.
 Known for its exceptional density, natural resistance to rot and decay, and rich reddish-brown tones, Ipe has earned a reputation as the gold standard for premium decking projects.
 Its unparalleled durability and aesthetic appeal make it a favorite among architects, builders, and homeowners looking for long-lasting, beautiful outdoor spaces.

 However, the popularity of Ipe comes with a cost—both environmental and functional.
-For architects and clients seeking a sustainable and safer option, black locust lumber offers a compelling alternative.
+For architects and clients seeking a sustainable and safer option, black locust lumber offers a compelling alternative and stands out as a black locust decking alternative to ipe.

 Both Ipe and black locust are renowned for their strength and resistance to the elements, making them ideal choices for outdoor decking: